New Online Registry Makes it Easy to be an Organ Donor

 Now, an easy and secure online donor registry allows individuals to legally declare their wish to be an organ, tissue and eye donor, and helps ensure those wishes are honored.

-The new registry, YesIWillWisconsin.com, was announced in a ceremony at the State Capitol that included Wisconsin's first lady, Jessica Doyle.
+The , was announced in a ceremony at the State Capitol that included Wisconsin's first lady, Jessica Doyle.

 "The governor and I are so proud of Wisconsin's generous and giving record," said Mrs. Doyle.
 "Over 2 million of us, or over 50 percent of all adults in Wisconsin have expressed our willingness to be a donor with an orange dot placed on the license.
 This Web site makes it even easier and better."

 A long-time champion of organ donation, Dane County Executive Kathleen Falk joined Mrs. Doyle in announcing the new registry.
 Falk was instrumental in helping to establish a paid-time off policy for county employees to donate an organ.
 Dane County is the first county in the state to do so.

 UW Health joins the county in offering paid time off for employees to donate organs.
 As the home to the third largest transplant programin the nation, UW Health recognizes the impact that organ donation can have on a life.

 |Orange lights will grace the Wisconsin State Capitol building the first two weeks of April to help promote awareness of organ donation and the new registry.|